JirkaDellOro/FUDGE/Design/Logs/README.md

 This folder contains the logs of the core-developer meetings.
 Filenames must start with the date in the form yymmdd.

 This readme-file describes in a few words the contents of each log and the major issues discussed
+# May 14th 2019
+Discussion over the structure of the UI System.

 # May 2nd 2019
 Discussion on the requirements the UI System has to fullfil. ([1](https://github.com/JirkaDellOro/FUDGE/blob/master/Design/Logs/20190502_UI_System_Discussion))